danielzontaojeda/scraping_flight_data/README.md

 with the relevant data inserted.

-Insert origin airport and firefox binary location in `config.py`
+* Insert origin airport and firefox binary location in `config.py`

+* geckodriver needs to be in PATH